Shawn Mendes postpones tour dates citing mental health

 Shows in St Paul, Omaha, St Louis and other cities are also postponed.

 As of now, the tour is set to resume July 31 in Toronto.
+He is set to perform at Gainbridge Fieldhouse on October 24.
 A list of schedule tour dates is on his official website.

 “As soon as there are more updates I promise I will let you know,” his post said.